PlanktoScope/PlanktoScope/documentation/docs/setup/software/nonstandard-setup.md

-# Advanced Software Setup Guide
+# Non-Standard Software Setup Guide

 This guide provides instructions for setting up non-standard versions of the PlanktoScope software distribution on a PlanktoScope.
 The PlanktoScope project also uses this same process for creating the official PlanktoScope software SD card images used the [standard software setup process](standard-setup.md).

+## Prerequisites

-This guide assumes that you have previous experience with using the command-line terminal on the Raspberry Pi OS or another Linux distribution.
+This guide assumes that:

+1. You have previous experience with using the command-line terminal on the Raspberry Pi OS or another Linux distribution.
+2. You have already confirmed that your PlanktoScope works without any problems with software installed by the standard PlanktoScope software setup process..
+3. You already know how to use the PlanktoScope software.

+If you have not used the PlanktoScope software before, you should first start with the standard software setup process in order to troubleshoot any problems with your PlanktoScope hardware; you can then try the non-standard setup process afterwards.

+In order to complete the non-standard setup process, you will need all of the following:

+1. A Raspberry Pi computer.
+We only test to ensure that the PlanktoScope software works on the Raspberry Pi 4; it may or may not work on the Raspberry Pi 3.
+2. A keyboard connected to your Raspberry Pi.
+3. A display connected to your Raspberry Pi.
+4. A micro-SD card for your Raspberry Pi.
+5. A way to provide internet access to your Raspberry Pi.
+6. A separate computer which can flash SD card images to your micro-SD card.

 ## Install and set up Raspberry Pi OS on your Raspberry Pi